RainyDayMedia/incenta-.NET-Docs/Stripe/Stripe.md

 ![Edit Program Accept Credit Card Payments](./EditProgramAcceptCreditCardPayments.jpg)

 ---

 ---

 # Make a payment (As User)

     Preconditions:

-        - Accept Credit Card Payments is enabled for the program
+        - Accept Credit Card Payments is ENABLED for the program.

-        - Your cart have more points than your account has
+        - Your cart has MORE points than available for the account.

 1 - Login with an User account.